List of rural and urban districts in Northern Ireland: Urban and rural districts by administrative county

-County Antrim
+Administrative county of Antrim

 County Armagh

 § Lurgan Rural District was abolished on 1 April 1967, and a small part transferred to Lurgan Borough.
 The rest was assigned to the new Craigavon Urban District, but Craigavon Development Commission rather than Lurgan Rural District Council became Craigavon Urban District Council.

-County Down
+Administrative county of Down

 County Fermanagh

 † All district councils in Fermanagh were abolished in 1968, merging with Fermanagh County Council to create a unitary county council.

-County Londonderry
+Administrative county of Londonderry

 † The district is now known as Derry.

 ‡ In 1969 Londonderry Rural District was redesignated as Londonderry Urban District, its council was abolished, and its municipal governance transferred to the Londonderry Development Commission, which had also replaced the corporation of Londonderry County Borough (which the rural district surrounded).